Digital Transformation is changing the way customers think & demand new products or services.

 Today Bank accounts are opened online, Insurance claims are filed online, patient’s health is monitored online while buying things online is the thing of past.
 Everything is here and now in real time.

-Till few years back any failure of decision making in business was scary & not acceptable.
-It had cost companies to go out of fortune 100 list.
-Blockbuster, Nokia, Kodak, Blackberry are well known examples of not trying new experiments quickly.
+Till a few years back any failure of decision making in business was scary & not acceptable.
+It had cost companies to go out of the fortune 100 list.
+Blockbuster, Nokia, Kodak, Blackberry are well-known examples of not trying new experiments quickly.

 Speed is of the essence here.
 Testing all the ideas without making huge investments, then delivering the applications in weeks and not months or years to remain competitive.
 This change has helped organizations to reduce the time-to-market of enhancement on customer experience.

 Apple is an example of a company which failed but didn’t give up.
 It moved on, refined its approach, improved its R&D and eventually launched the product its customers deserved.

 Domino’s bounced back from customers comments like “your pizza tastes like cardboard”.
 With the reboot of the menu in 2009 & digital technology, they experimented online ordering, created a tracker, which allowed customers to follow their pizza from the oven to their doorstep.

 Air New Zeland has gone from posting the largest corporate loss in its country’s history to being one of the world’s most consistently profitable airlines by using Big Data Analytics to enhance the customer experience in many ways including biometric baggage check-in, an electronic “air band” for unaccompanied minors.